18F/development-guide/css_coding_styleguide.md

 - Use variables to set the queries throughout so they are easy to adapt if necessary.
 - Place media queries nearest to the class they are affecting.
-- Rather the focusing on devices when deciding where to put breakpoints, focus on content.
+- Rather than focusing on devices when deciding where to put breakpoints, focus on content.

 ```scss